Ruandv/GIT-AI-COMMIT-GENERATOR/Readme.md

 ## Commands

-The project provides several commands for managing .env files and secrets:
+The project provides one command at the moment for managing your conventional commit:

-- `init`: Initialize the project with some default .env and Secrets.
-See [`initCmd`](command:_github.copilot.openSymbolInFile?%5B%22src%2Fcommands%2Finit.ts%22%2C%22initCmd%22%5D "src/commands/init.ts").
-- `uninit`: Decommission the project by deleting all the defaults.
-See [`unInitCmd`](command:_github.copilot.openSymbolInFile?%5B%22src%2Fcommands%2Finit.ts%22%2C%22unInitCmd%22%5D "src/commands/init.ts").
 - `generate-commit`: Create an AI commit message.
 See [`generateCommitMessageCmd`](command:_github.copilot.openSymbolInFile?%5B%22src%2Fcommands%2FcommitMessage.ts%22%2C%22generateCommitMessageCmd%22%5D "src/commands/commitMessage.ts").